Olivette Otele: Research

 Otele has written about cultural and collective memory and the memorialisation of the past.
 She analyses the legacies of European colonisation in post-slavery societies.
 She has published academic articles about Afro-European identities, including Frenchness, British identities in Wales, and what it meant to be British, Welsh, and Black.
 Otele has participated in several major research grants looking at the African diaspora.
 She looks at the way the societies of Britain and France address citizenship.
 She has studied the Atlantic slave trade.
 Otele was the Principal Investigator for the project People of African Descent in the 21st Century: Knowledge and Cultural Production in Reluctant Sites of Memory, which received £24,022 in funding from the Arts and Humanities Research Council.
 The project ran from May 2017 to November 2018.

-Otele has authored three book, and contributed to several other books.
+Otele has authored three books, and contributed to several other books.
 She published L'histoire de l'esclavage transatlantique britannique: des origines de la traite transatlantique aux prémisses de la colonisation in 2009.
 Her monograph Afro-Europeans: a Short History was published in 2020 by Hurst Publishers.
-The publisher Hodder bought the exclusive rights to the audiobook version which will be narrated by Otele and released alongside the hardbook publication.
-Her edited volume, Post-Conflict Memorialization: Missing Memorials, Absent Bodies, was published in 2021 by Palgrave Macmillan.
+The publisher Hodder bought the exclusive rights to the audiobook version, to be narrated by Otele and released alongside the hardback publication.
+The Guardian described the book as a "fascinating history, with a memorable cast of characters", the review by historian Fara Dabhoiwala stating: "Though this is a work of synthesis, it's an unusually generous and densely layered one.
+Otele is not just concerned to tell the life stories of her protagonists, but also to follow their changing portrayals after death – as well as explaining how and why they’ve been differently interpreted by generations of previous scholars....
+As she argues, providing multiple and more inclusive histories can empower people, and help discredit and dismantle racial injustice in the present."
+African Europeans was shortlisted for the Orwell Prize in 2021, was a finalist for the 2022 LA Times Book Prize, in addition to being named a Guardian Best Book of 2020, a Waterstones Best Book of 2020 and a History Today Book of the Year 2020.

-Otele has written for the BBC's HistoryExtra, The Conversation, and Times Higher Education.
-She also regularly contributes to other press, television and radio programmes like the Guardian, Sky News, Sunday Times, Elle Magazine, Huffington Post, and The New Yorker.
-This includes participation in programmes on BBC Radio 4. and Dan Snow's History Hit podcast.
-She is part of the John Blanke Project, a collaboration of artists and historians celebrating Black Tudors.
-Otele spoke at the 2018 Winchester History Weekend, How Africans Changed Early Modern Europe.
-She considered outstanding Africans and Europeans who are not otherwise remembered in popular history books.
-She was interviewed by Krishnan Guru-Murthy for Channel 4 News podcast series Ways to Change the World: 'Will a Summer of Race Protests Create Lasting Change?' in October 2020.
+Otele's edited volume, Post-Conflict Memorialization: Missing Memorials, Absent Bodies, was published in 2021 by Palgrave Macmillan.
+Otele is leading the project "We Are Bristol: Reparative Justice Through Collaborative Research" at the University of Bristol.
+The project works with local communities to understand how the history of the transatlantic slave-trade is still impacting the Bristolian population today.
+The project is funded by a grant of £290,000 from UK Research and Innovation (UKRI).